-Walt has written numerous articles regarding commercial real estate and has appeared in panel discussions throughout the country regarding issues facing the commercial real estate industry.
-Walt maintains a Commercial Real Estate Law Blog where he blogs about local and national commercial real estate issues.
-Walt is also a guest columnist for the Nashville Business Journal, where he routinely posts about commercial real estate.
+Walt has written dozens of articles regarding commercial real estate and currently maintains a Commercial Real Estate Law Blog where he blogs about local and national commercial real estate issues.
+Walt is also a guest columnist for the Nashville Business Journal.

-Walt and his wife, Melissa, live in Nashville with their 3 year old son, Liam, and their dog, Bocephus.
+Walt and his wife, Melissa, live in Nashville with their two sons, Liam and Jeb, and their daughter, Libby.
 Walt enjoys spending weekends at his family farm in Lincoln County, Tennessee.
 Prior to attending law school, Walt served as a Lieutenant in the weapons department onboard the USS SHILOH (CG-67), based in San Diego, California.
-Walt is a member of First Presbyterian Church of Nashville.

-- Representation of both: (i) national, regional and community banks; and (ii) corporate and individual borrowers/guarantors in the workout, modification, restructuring and foreclosure of hundreds of troubled loans involving major residential and commercial real estate projects located throughout the Southeast and Midwest.
+- Representation of national, regional and community banks in the workout, modification, restructuring and foreclosure of hundreds of troubled loans involving major residential and commercial real estate projects located throughout the Southeast and Midwest.

 - Representation of sellers and purchasers in portfolio sale of REO properties, including thousands of residential lots and homes located throughout the Southeast.